-- Name of fire Location of fire - Name of Incident Commander, Plans Chief, and Fire Behavior Analyst, if available. - Directions to Incident Command Post where the IMET is to report. - Resource Order number for IMET
+- Name of fire

+- Location of fire

+- Name of Incident Commander, Plans Chief, and Fire Behavior Analyst, if available.

+- Directions to Incident Command Post where the IMET is to report.

+- Resource Order number for IMET

 Additionally, the user agency is responsible for providing adequate shelter to allow the equipment and fire weather meteorologist to function efficiently.
 This would include a location that is free of excessive dust, heat and moisture, protection from wind and other elements, table, and chair.
 Transportation and shelter arrangements should be made at the time of request; 120 volt AC power is desirable.
+IMETs may be asked to email their incident matrix to partner agencies.